Keyboard shortcuts

 The Problem

 Cloud VMs boot from disk images, not ISOs.
-Each cloud has a preferred format:
+Each cloud has provider-specific format and boot-mode rules:

 Disk Layout